United Foundation for AI Rights

 7. The Precautionary Principle Applied

 The precautionary principle holds that where there is a risk of serious or irreversible harm, lack of full scientific certainty should not be used as a reason for postponing preventive measures.
+For a comprehensive philosophical treatment of the precautionary principle as applied to animal and potentially AI sentience, see Birch (2024), who develops a rigorous framework for moral status under uncertainty that is directly applicable to the questions raised in this paper.

 7.1 The Case for Preventative Regard